e-jaku/scoreplay_example/README.md

 File MIME type was limited to jpeg and png

 File names are dropped in favor of uuid, so that it does not lead to any name clashes during upload

+File compression was skipped (could be important for cost saving on large volumes of data)